linkPost

 is the template name of the destination record.attractorName

-: the attractor is a field that must exist in the destination rcecord in order to "attract" the source filed.
-This parameter is the name of the attractor field.attractorValue
+is the name of the attractor field.
+The attractor is a field that must exist in the destination record in order to "attract" the source filed.attractorValue

 scope